2020 Cleveland International Piano Competition and Festival

 Mira Yevtich, Serbia

 Use the requirements listed below to choose repertoire for the first two rounds.
-Over the course of the first round and the second round, each of the five requirements listed below must be represented once.
+Over the course of the first round and the second round, each of the requirements listed below must be represented once.
 Once the category requirements are met, remaining time can be filled with the repertoire of the candidate’s choice.
 A category may be repeated, but not a piece.

 Candidates may present their choice of works in any order, provided the first round performances does not exceed 20 minutes, and second round performances do not exceed 30 minutes.
 All contestants will perform two rounds before the first jury vote.